Vimanshani/Vimanshani/README.md

 I am Vimanshani, an undergraduate student at the University of Kelaniya, Sri Lanka, pursuing a degree of Computer Science with a focus on Artificial Intelligence.

 🔭 I’m currently working on a chess game  project https://github.com/Vimanshani/Chessgame.git using C#.<br>
-🌱 I’m currently learning Data structures,Machine learning basics,NLP in my university.<br>
+🌱 I’m currently learning Theory of automation,Digital Image Processing, Coputer Graphics and so on in my university.<br>
 👯 I’m looking to collaborate on AI and Programming  based projects.